 Short-Term and Long-Term Goals | What are your life goals?

-Our life goals can also affect what type of investment we you should get.
+Our life goals can also affect what type of investment we should get.

-- Short-term goals includes a travel fund, paying for wedding, buying a car or fund to start a new business.
+1. Short-term goals include a travel fund, paying for a wedding, buying a car or fund to start a new business.